Azarga Metals (CVE:AZR) Stock Price Up 75% – Here’s Why

 Azarga Metals Corp.
-(CVE:AZR – Get Free Report) shares were up 75% on Tuesday .
+(CVE:AZR – Get Free Report)’s stock price traded up 75% during trading on Tuesday .
 The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 126,000 shares were traded during mid-day trading, an increase of 145% from the average daily volume of 51,407 shares.
+126,000 shares were traded during trading, an increase of 145% from the average session volume of 51,407 shares.
 The stock had previously closed at C$0.02.

 About Azarga Metals